BelegCufea/PrettyReputation/ReadMe.md

 ## Features

-* Prints configurable message about reputation change in your chat.
+* Prints configurable message about reputation change in your prefered output.
 There are many options how to set up your message.
 * Track session reputation gains or losses on minimap icon/databroker.
 * Set faction with latest reputation change as watched.
 * Add your own tags or modify available ones. ([Example with instructions here](https://github.com/BelegCufea/PrettyReputation_MoreTags))